-The Statement of Net Position include all of the District's investments in resources (assets), deferred outflows of resources, the obligations to creditors (liabilities), deferred inflows of resources and net position.
+The Statement of Net Position includes all of the District's investments in resources (assets), deferred outflows of resources, the obligations to creditors (liabilities), deferred inflows of resources and net position.
 They also provide the basis for computing a rate of return, evaluating the capital structure of the District and assessing the liquidity and financial flexibility of the District.
 All of the current and prior years' revenue and expenses are accounted for in the Statement of Revenues, Expenses and Changes in Net Position.
 These statements measure the success of the District's operations over the past years and can be used to determine if the District has successfully recovered all of its costs through its rates and other charges.
-These statements can also be used to evaluate profitability and credit worthiness.
-The final required financial statement is the Statement of Cash Flows, which provide information about the District's cash receipts and cash payments during the reporting periods.
-The Statement of Cash Flows report cash receipts, cash payments and net changes in cash resulting from operations, investing, non-capital financing, and capital and related financing activities and provide answers to such questions as where did cash come from, what was cash used for, and what was the change in cash balance during the reporting period.
+These statement is the Statement of Cash Flows, which provide information about the District's cash receipts and cash payments during the reporting periods.
+The Statement of Cash Flows where did cash come from, what was cash used for, and what was the change in cash balance during the reporting period.